 Wildwood Float Trips

-Location: Edina, Minnesota, United States
+Location: Monticello, Minnesota, United States

 Wildwood Float Trips and Outfiiters LLC offers guided fishing and grouse hunting trips throughout the Upper Midwest.
 We specialize in Western Style Float Trips for Smallmouth Bass.